+WARNING!
 Warning labels such as this denotes specific concerns for life/ safety/damage issues associated with this area of the manual.
-These statements are intended to be followed without exception.

 Caution labels are intended to alert the user to specific issues that MAY cause damage or personnel risks under circumstances as described.
 These items are critical in some installations but not all.
 The user is responsible for identifying the applicable installation issues.